Home

 As the follower takes all her steps as in skånsk mazurka, the only new for her is that the leader not uses the normal sequence.

 Depending on how fast the follower adopts, the variant can either be repeated or changed.
 If dancing with a person who has not danced the variant before, I might warn the first time by saying something like "and now altering".
-Generally I try to avoid leading by voice, but the first time a variant is danced a little warning might help.
+Generally I try to avoid leading by voice, but the first time a variant is danced a little warning might be appreciated.

 Double hand hold